 Pfaffenberger warns that beginning socialization and training during the critical 2nd and 3rd stages is an opportunity that comes only once.
 And that if this opportunity is lost, it can never be regained because once a puppy has passed through these critical stages, he will never go through them again.

 While Pfaffenberger's book was one of the earliest to deal with this subject, many subsequent books on the subject of canine behavior and development have added to this knowledge and to the warning about delaying proper socialization and training.
 Do not waste this critical time in your puppy's life, but begin gentle "play-training" lessons with your young puppy.
 And also keep in mind that consistent, regular and brief training sessions with your puppy can make a world of difference in his success in later life.

 OK, if I've been able to convince you of the importance of training your puppies early and often, let's get to the "How to Train" your little Boxer baby.
 For this next section, we are going to hear from a number of highly successful competitors in all areas of canine competition.
 They are going to share with us, their puppy training techniques.
 Let's see what training methods top competitors advise to make your Boxer as successful as possible in the ring.

 First we'll hear from Debbie Struff of Raklyn Boxers.
 In addition to being a successful Connecticut breeder, Debbie is one of the top professional breed-ring handlers in this country.

-On To Part II: The Breed Ring
+Part 2: The Breed Ring